nhy992/nhy/README.md

 # nhy
-a student who is not good in code
+a student who is interested in code